-As a health records clerk, you would be responsible for organising, updating and storing patient health records.
-The job involves working closely with other administration staff and members of the wider healthcare team.
-Health records staff working on a ward, in a clinic or health centre may have a lot of contact with patients, their relatives and carers.
+As a Health Records Clerk, you would be responsible for organising, updating and storing patient health records.
+The job involves working closely with other Administrative staff and members of the wider healthcare team.
+Health Records staff working on a ward, in a clinic or health centre may have a lot of contact with patients, their relatives and carers.

 If you work in health records within NHSScotland, you could be based in:

 - hospital wards of all types

 - specialist departments or clinics

 - a health records department of a territorial or special health board

 The typical duties of a Health Records clerk will include:

 - archiving old records